andreafalletti/hyprland-/Installation.md

 If you want to try nevertheless, try to use the workarounds that work for Sway to run on proprietary NVIDIA.
 It might work.

+Yes, an invisible cursor is an NVIDIA issue that can be fixed with the mentioned above workarounds.

 # Installation

 Installing Hyprland is very easy.